 About 49 million people in 49 states and five territories across the U.S. are public power customers.
 However, our research has shown that the majority of those 49 million people don’t even realize their utility is community-owned.
 We need to make them aware of this fact and explain why this matters.
 And we can do this more effectively if we speak with one voice.
 At our members’ request, the American Public Power Association developed a national campaign to raise awareness of public power.

-The campaign is built on the theme “Community Powered” and is designed for Association members (public power utilities, joint action agencies, and state associations) to implement in your communities from October to December 2018.
+The campaign is built on the theme “Community Powered” and is designed for Association members (public power utilities, joint action agencies, and state associations) to implement in your communities.

 We hope you will participate in the campaign and engage your communities.
 Let’s tell the public power story together.